IMvampireXD/Simple-WorldEdit-Addon/README.md

 # Simple-WorldEdit-Addon
 A simple script about World Edit, for minecraft bedrock.
+Helps building complex structures quickly and efficiently.

 # Usage:
 - Get the `WorldEdit Wand` from Inventory.